About Bronze Pocket Watches

 Bronze pocket watches were initially popular in the 20th century but they’re coming back.
-One reason that makes it so special is it doesn’t require a battery.
+One reason that makes mechanical watches so special is it doesn’t require a battery.
 It contains a mechanically wound mainspring that runs the system.
-But what’s the difference between the copper and bronze pocket watches?
+But what’s the difference between copper and bronze pocket watches?
 It’s only the material and design.
 The similarity is they have a chain for attachment on the belt loop to avoid misplacing.

 History of Bronze Pocket Watches.